aws-samples/aws-lakeformation-access-controls-automation/README.md

         }]
     }
     ```
-2. when a user drop the manifest file into the manifest bucket(manifests-111111111111) of the Central Catalog Account that triggers the Lake Formation Automation Pipeline.
+2. The user drops the manifest file into the manifest bucket(manifests-111111111111) of the Central Catalog Account that triggers the Lake Formation Automation Pipeline.

-3. The manifest file creates s3 notification event and populates the lf-automation SQS queue
+3. The manifest file creates s3 notification event and populates the `lf-automation` SQS queue

-4. lf-automation SQS queue triggers the lakformation_automation lambda for each incoming file, and divides the file with multiple permission blocks in to separate permission requests.
+4. lf-automation SQS queue triggers the `lakeformation_automation` lambda for each incoming file, and divides the file with multiple permission blocks into separate permission requests.

     lf-automation lambda generates account level requests i.e.

     - Database level permission request for Central catalog account that provides Cross account Lake Formation Database share to consumption account
     -  Granular level (Table, Column) permission request for Consumption account that provides data access to the consumption personas

-5. Each permission request is published to SNS topic lakeformation-automation as separate message
+5. Each permission request is published to the SNS topic `lakeformation-automation` as separate message

-6. The lakeformation-automation SNS topic pushes SQS messages to lakeformation-permissions SQS queue in the appropriate account i.e. Central catalog account or Consumption account
+6. The lakeformation-automation SNS topic pushes SQS messages to the `lakeformation-permissions` SQS queue in the appropriate account i.e. Central Catalog account or Consumption account

-7. The lakeformation-permissions SQS queue triggers the lakeformation_permissions lambda for each incoming message.
+7. The  `lakeformation-permissions` SQS queue triggers the `lakeformation_permissions` lambda for each incoming message.
-8. The lakeformation-permissions lambda applies the specified permission by invoking the Lake Formation [boto3 api](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/lakeformation.html#id23)
+8. The `lakeformation-permissions` lambda applies the specified permission by invoking the Lake Formation [boto3 api](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/lakeformation.html#id23)

 ## AWS Service Requirements